smucclaw/documentation/docs/returning-examples-contract-automaton.rst

 #############################
-Contract as Automaton Example
+Contract As Automaton Example
 #############################

 =================================================
 Events & Consequences, Obligations vs Permissions
 =================================================

-`Link to 'Contract as Automaton' example <https://docs.google.com/spreadsheets/d/1leBCZhgDsn-Abg2H_OINGGv-8Gpf9mzuX1RR56v0Sss/edit?pli=1#gid=2000125343>`_
+`See the L4 Code for this 'Contract As Automaton' example <https://docs.google.com/spreadsheets/d/1leBCZhgDsn-Abg2H_OINGGv-8Gpf9mzuX1RR56v0Sss/edit?pli=1#gid=2000125343>`_

 A loan is repaid in two instalments.
 The borrower has to stay out of trouble.